mtrevisan/Boxon/README.md

 - Minor refactorings.
 - Added `originator` variable (and its getter) to ComposeResponse to hold the given objects used to create the message.
 - Added/modified javadocs to better explain some classes.
-- Removed ComposeResponse.getErrors as it is useless.
-- Removed BindInteger.unsigned and BitReader.getInteger(int, ByteOrder, boolean) as they are useless.
+- Removed ComposeResponse.getErrors, BindInteger.unsigned and BitReader.getInteger(int, ByteOrder, boolean) as they are useless.
 - Removed BitWriter.putText(String, byte, boolean) because of the [Boolean Trap](https://ariya.io/2011/08/hall-of-api-shame-boolean-trap).
 - Removed useless `match()` parameter from bindings.
 - Enhanced the exception message thrown if the type of BitReader.get(Class, ByteOrder) is not recognized.